saber-elm/saber-elm/README.md

 ## 💻 Frontend Developer

-Passionate developer with 2+ years of experience in crafting scalable frontend solutions, Based in Göteborg, Sweden 🇸🇪
+Passionate developer with 2+ years of experience in crafting scalable frontend solutions, Based in Gothenburg, Sweden 🇸🇪

 ### 👀 I’m interested in learning new technologies, working on new projects, and gaining more experience.